-There are a multitude of reasons to have a backyard vegetable garden, but for many of us the only reason we garden at all is to raise our own tomatoes.
+There are a multitude of reasons to have a backyard vegetable garden, but for many of us, the only reason we garden at all is to raise our own tomatoes.
 Who can blame us?

 Is there anything better than a fully ripe tomato eaten while it’s still warm from the garden?
 Tomatoes annually rank as North America’s number one home garden crop.
-No vegetable has received more attention from plant breeders and seed savers, which gives us lots to choose from.
-After much consideration you probably have narrowed down your choices and even planted your tomatoes.
+No vegetable has received more attention from plant breeders and seed savers, which gives us lots of varieties to choose from.
+After much consideration, you probably have narrowed down your choices and even planted your tomatoes.
 If you haven’t planted them yet, learn how to grow tomatoes from seed and when to plant tomatoes with our post “Tomatoes from Seed the Easy Way.”

 Tomato Varieties: Type Casting

 Tomatoes have two types of growth: determinate and indeterminate.
-Determinate plants stop growing at a certain size.
+Determinate tomato plants stop growing at a certain size.
 They tend to set and produce all their fruit at once over a 2 to 3 week period.
 Often called bush tomatoes, they can be planted closer together and do well in a container.

-An indeterminate plant will keep on growing and producing fruit until it is killed by frost.
+An indeterminate tomato plant will keep on growing and producing fruit until it is killed by frost.
 These plants get quite large and will need some kind of support.
 Whether you use a trellis, stakes, or cages is up to you, but supporting them is necessary to keep the plants from sprawling on the ground.

 Tomato Plant Care: Use Mulch